Children and General Aviation Seat Belt Use – FAA Regulation 14 CFR

 - The pilot in command may not take off in an aircraft unless all passengers have been briefed on appropriate seat belt usage, including how to fasten and unfasten the seat belt and shoulder harness.
 This is typically part of the passenger safety briefing given by the pilot himself or one of his crew members.

-- The pilot in command may not move the aircraft without instructing passengers to fasten their seat belts and shoulder harnesses (when installed) before doing so.
+- The pilot in command may not move the aircraft without instructing passengers to fasten their seat belts and shoulder harnesses—if installed—before doing so.

 - A child under the age of two may be held by an adult (See NTSB recommendations before holding your child on your lap or allowing someone to hold a child while acting as pilot in command).